Context tree selection and linguistic rhythm retrieval from written texts: Introduction

-Stochastic chains with memory of variable length appear as good candidates to model the symbolic chains obtained by encoding written texts in natural languages.
+Model selection involves the choice of a class of candidate models and the choice of a procedure to select a member of this class, given the data. \textit{Markov chains with memory of variable length} appear as good candidates to model the symbolic chains obtained by encoding written texts in natural languages.
 In effect, it can be argued on linguistic grounds that in a rhythmic chain each new symbol is a probabilistic function of a suffix (ending string) of the string of past symbols.
-Moreover, the length of the relevant portion of the past depends on the past itself.
-This corresponds precisely to the class of probabilistic context tree models introduced by Rissanen in his seminal 1983 paper {\sl A universal data compression system} in which the relevant part of the past is called a {\sl context} .
+Moreover, the length of this suffix depends on the past itself.
+This corresponds precisely to the class of stochastic chains with memory of variable length introduced by \citet{Ris83}.
+This class of models became popular in the statistics\vadjust{\goodbreak} literature under the name of \textit{variable length markov chains} (\textit{VLMC}), coined by \citet{BuhWyn99}.
+In Rissanen's seminal 1983 paper, the relevant ending string of the past was called a \textit{context}.
+And Rissanen observed that this notion was useful only when no context was a proper suffix of another context.
+As a consequence, the set of all contexts can be represented by the set of leaves of a rooted tree.
+This leads Rissanen to call the new models \textit{tree sources} or \textit{context tree models}.

-Given a finite realization of a stochastic chain with memory of variable length, the basic statistical question is how to identify the smallest probabilistic context tree fitting the data.
-This issue has been addressed by an increasing number of papers, starting with Rissanen (1983) who introduced the so-called {\sl algorithm Context} to perform this task.
-Several variants of the algorithm Context have been presented in the literature.
-An incomplete list includes Ron et al. (1996) , B\"uhlmann and Wyner (1999) and Galves et al. (2008) .
-For a survey of the results on the algorithm Context we refer the reader to Galves and L\"ocherbach (2008) .
+Besides the choice of a class of candidate models, model selection also requires the choice of a procedure to select a member of the class of candidate models.
+For the class of context tree models this issue has been addressed by an increasing number of papers, starting with \citet{Ris83} who introduced the so-called \textit{algorithm context} to perform this task.
+An incomplete list includes \citet{RonSinTis96}, \citet{BuhWyn99} and \citet{GalLeo08} [see also \citet{GalLoc} for a survey].

-A different approach was proposed by Csisz\'ar and Talata (2006) who showed that context trees can be consistently estimated in linear time using the {\sl Bayesian Information Criteria} (BIC).
-We refer the reader to this paper for a nice description of other approaches and results in this field, including the {\sl Context Tree Weighting Method} (CTW) introduced by Willems et al. (1995) .
-We also refer the reader to Garivier (2006a, b) for recent and elegant results on the BIC and the Context Tree Weighting Method.
+A different approach was proposed by \citet{CsiTal06} who showed that context trees can be consistently estimated in linear time using the \textit{Bayesian information criterion} (BIC).
+We refer the reader to this paper for a nice description of other approaches and results in this field, including the \textit{context tree weighting} (CTW) algorithm introduced by \citet{WilShtTja95} which will be used in the present paper.
+We also refer the reader to \citet{Gar} for recent and elegant results on the BIC and the context tree weighting method.